shootygroove/shootygroove/README.md

 # Hi, I'm Mike

 I am currently a programmer that works mainly with graphic automation software.
-Trying my best to learn web development.
+Trying my best to learn web development and coding.
+Having fun doing it.

 ## What I am currently working on.
 * The Oden Project - Web Development 101